Denver Bankruptcy Attorney for Chapter 13:

 - Domestic Support Obligations

 Before the summer of 2010, this was a lot of ambiguity regarding the size of your bankruptcy payment.
 The Chapter 13 Trustee argued that your payment had to be based on your last six months of income (means testing) instead of being based on your current income and ability to pay.

 The U.S. Supreme Court shot down this unreasonable position in a decision called Hamilton vs. Lanning.
 Your bankruptcy payment now must be based on your actual current ability to pay — NOT entirely based on your past income.
 More information on the Lanning decision is located here.

 After we crunch all the numbers for you, we determine an affordable monthly debt reorganization payment and propose a Chapter 13 plan to the court.
 After a hearing, sometimes two hearings. the bankruptcy court approves your reorganization plan.
 You then receive a Chapter 13 discharge when your Chapter 13 bankruptcy plan is completed in three to five years.
 In the average case, you repay less than 20% of your debts — sometimes only a few pennies on the dollar.
 The rest of what you owe is simply written off.

-Some chapter 13 bankruptcies may be filed with little more than $100 attorney fees out of pocket to you.
+Some chapter 13 bankruptcies may be filed with no attorney fees out of pocket to you.
 This requires a wage order to the bankruptcy trustee for your plan payments and payment of the court filing fee.
-Certain repeat filers will not qualify for this offer depending on the circumstances.
+Certain repeat filers and business owners will not qualify for this offer depending on the circumstances.